deanhiller/webpieces/README.md

  * embeddablehttpproxy - build on http-frontend and http client

 TODO:
-* version 1.9-developer showing up in bootstrap.js file :( so need to fix templating there
 * Solve -parameters not working into eclipse and intellij?
+   * ./gradlew eclipse - import general projects separately
+   * import eclipse with eclipse gradle plugin
+   * ./gradlew idea - new projects from existing source
+   * import project with intellij gradle plugin
    * Redo gradle to only use resources from src/main/java and src/test/java and screw resource directories as the plugins do not handle it well???  in eclipse, must do ./gradle eclipse then gradle plugin as they each have weird issues....try to solve this
-* go see if it works in intellij again
-* Test out template compression with very large template.  unit test!!!!! and uncompress on receive and verify!!
+* Unit Test out template compression with very large template.  unit test!!!!! and uncompress on receive and verify!!
-* compression is about streaming it through the gzip outputstream.  now need to decide how/when to cache files on filesystem and compress them all on startup and use timestamp as caching mechanism so new files modify cache and finally extension type list as well file!!!!
+* use timestamp in startup file compression to see if file cache needs to be overwritten.
-*
+* NEXT up, implement caching
 * fix this...ERROR 2016-08-30 18:41:58,568 [-] [httpFrontEnd7]: This webserver has not thought about supporting header=Cache-Control quite yet.  value=max-age=0 Please let us know and we can quickly add support
-* compression should be done by file extension type html, yes, txt, yes, jpg no, etc. and we should whitelist compressed files...enable once we get compression working again
+* implement logging in and SSL page redirection to login page and back again
 * SSL
 * implement Upgrade-Insecure-Requests where if server has SSL enabled, we redirect all pages to ssl
 * implement error, errorClass, errors, ifError, ifErrors, jsAction, jsRoute, option, select,